Retatrutide Dysesthesia: The Unique Skin Tingling (20.9% at 12mg)

 By Trimi Medical Team12 min read

 Medical Disclaimer: This article is for informational purposes only.
 Retatrutide is an investigational drug not yet approved by the FDA.
-New or worsening neurological symptoms should always be evaluated by a healthcare provider to rule out other causes.
+If skin sensations are severe, spreading, or accompanied by other neurological symptoms, contact your healthcare provider.
+Always consult a qualified healthcare provider.

 What Dysesthesia Feels Like